AI-Northstar-Tech/vector-io/README.rst

 Steps to add a new vector database (ABC):

+#.
+Add your database name in `src/vdf_io/names.py <src/vdf_io/names.py>`_ in the DBNames enum class.
+#.
+Create new files ``src/vdf_io/export_vdf/export_abc.py`` and ``src/vdf_io/import_vdf/import_abc.py`` for the new DB.

 **Export**\ :

 #.
-Add a new subparser in ``export_vdf_cli.py`` for the new vector database.
-Add database specific arguments to the subparser, such as the url of the database, any authentication tokens, etc.
+In your export file, define a class ExportABC which inherits from ExportVDF.
 #.
-Add a new file in ``src/vdf_io/export_vdf/`` for the new vector database.
-This file should define a class ExportABC which inherits from ExportVDF.
-#.
 Specify a DB_NAME_SLUG for the class
 #.
+The class should implement:

+   #. make_parser() function to add database specific arguments to the export_vdf CLI
+   #. export_vdb() function to prompt user for info not provided in the CLI.
+It should then call the get_data() function.
-The class should implement the get_data() function to download points (in a batched manner) with all the metadata from the specified index of the vector database.
+   #. get_data() function to download points (in a batched manner) with all the metadata from the specified index of the vector database.
 This data should be stored in a series of parquet files/folders.
 The metadata should be stored in a json file with the `schema above <#universal-vector-dataset-format-vdf-specification>`_.

 #.
 Use the script to export data from an example index of the vector database and verify that the data is exported correctly.

 **Import**\ :

 #.
-Add a new subparser in ``import_vdf_cli.py`` for the new vector database.
-Add database specific arguments to the subparser, such as the url of the database, any authentication tokens, etc.
+In your import file, define a class ImportABC which inherits from ImportVDF.
 #.
+Specify a DB_NAME_SLUG for the class
+#.
+The class should implement:

+   #. make_parser() function to add database specific arguments to the import_vdf CLI, such as the url of the database, any authentication tokens, etc.
+   #. import_vdb() function to prompt user for info not provided in the CLI.
+It should then call the upsert_data() function.
-Add a new file in ``src/vdf_io/import_vdf/`` for the new vector database.
-This file should define a class ImportABC which inherits from ImportVDF.
-It should implement the upsert_data() function to upload points from a vdf dataset (in a batched manner) with all the metadata to the specified index of the vector database.
-All metadata about the dataset should be read fro mthe VDF_META.json file in the vdf folder.
+   #. upsert_data() function to upload points from a vdf dataset (in a batched manner) with all the metadata to the specified index of the vector database.
+All metadata about the dataset should be read from the VDF_META.json file in the vdf folder.

 #.
 Use the script to import data from the example vdf dataset exported in the previous step and verify that the data is imported correctly.

 Changing the VDF specification